 What are the business tax rates in West Virginia?

-For income taxes, West Virginia charges a flat rate of 6.5% for businesses taxed as corporations, while businesses taxed as pass-through entities pay rates that rise on a scale that maxes out at 6.5%.
+For income taxes, West Virginia charges a flat rate of 6.5% for businesses taxed as corporations, while businesses taxed as pass-through entities pay rates of 3-6.5%.
 Of course, C corporations will also be taxed at the federal rate of 21% (and so will your LLC, if you choose to be taxed as a C corp), while LLC profits are still subject to federal personal income tax brackets.

 How long does it take to form an LLC or corporation in West Virginia?

 Business formation turnaround times vary considerably from state to state.
-West Virginia usually takes between 5 and 10 business days to process most formation paperwork.
-If you need it to be processed quicker, West Virginia offers a few expedited processing packages starting at $25 for 24-hour turnaround.
+West Virginia usually takes 5-10 business days to process most formation paperwork.
+If you need it to be processed quicker, West Virginia offers a few expedited processing packages starting at $25 for a 24-hour turnaround.

 How many small businesses are there in West Virginia today?